riidom/riiblog_v2/src/routes/en/about.md

 A weekly contest hosted at the forum <a href="https://blenderartists.org/c/contests/weekend-challenge/25" target="_blank" rel="noopener noreferrer">blenderartists.org</a>.
 Nothing to win, the competition is mostly fierce (not me though)!

+### IF

+IF is an acronym for 'interactive fiction', also known as text adventure.
+It's a very text-heave computer game genre, and can work well completely without graphics.

 ---

 ## Anything else?